 Most often used when you're applying a credit for a product or feature for the first time.
 For example, the first time you select Webex Events Streaming as a live stream provider in a feature, you're asked to "activate" it in your Event App.

-A Layout option found on the Appearance page in an Event App or Community.
+A Layout option found on the Appearance page in an Event App.
 When selected, the images you add display on rotation for 5 seconds each below your feature list on the Web App and Mobile App.
-Each Banner image can link directly to other Event App or Community content or to external content, such as a company's website or a video.
+Each Banner image can link directly to other Event App content or to external content, such as a company's website or a video.

 This product is an added-cost alternative to the Webex Events App that lets you use your own custom branding and login options.
-You can publish any Event App or Community you create to your custom Branded App.
-Attendees then download your Branded App from the Apple App Store or Google Play Store to access your Event App or Community.
+You can publish any Event App you create to your custom Branded App.
+Attendees then download your Branded App from the Apple App Store or Google Play Store to access your Event App.

 Cloning your Event saves time and effort when creating similar experiences.
 When you clone an Event, the Event information and some content from your active products are copied to the new Event, including:

-Refers to one attendee sending a request to communicate with another attendee in an Event App or Community.
+Refers to one attendee sending a request to communicate with another attendee in an Event App.

-Refers to the image you upload on the Appearance page when setting up an Event App, Community, or Registration.
-May also refer to the Booth Cover Image you add when creating a Sponsor, Exhibitor, Speaker, or Custom List item.
+Refers to the image you upload on the Appearance page when setting up an Event App or Registration.
+This may also refer to the Booth Cover Image you add when creating a Sponsor, Exhibitor, Speaker, or Custom List item.

 Credits let you activate products and features you've purchased.
 For example, publishing an Event App takes one Event credit.
-Credits are associated with Teams, not Events or Communities.
-To review your available credits, click your profile image in the top right corner of the Webex Events Platform, then click Team Settings.
+Credits are associated with Teams, not Events.
+To review your available credits, click your profile image in the top right corner of the Webex Events platform, then click Team Settings.
 Credits display as 'remaining credits/total purchased'.